 Slaves everywhere resisted their exploitation and many attempted to gain freedom in spite of brutal treatment.
 They understood that rebellion would bring massive retaliation from whites and had little chance of success.
 Even so, rebellions occurred frequently.
 An uprising that became known as the Stono Rebellion took place in South Carolina in September 1739.
 A literate slave named Jemmy led a large group of slaves in an armed insurrection against white colonists, killing several before militia stopped them.
 The whites suppressed the rebellion after a battle in which both slaves and militiamen were killed, and the remaining slaves were executed or sold to the West Indies.
 Jemmy and some of the other rebels are believed to have been from the Kingdom of Kongo, where the Africans were familiar with whites.
 If so, this common background may have made it easier for Jemmy to communicate with the other slaves in a region where blacks outnumbered whites, enabling them to work together to resist their enslavement even though slaveholders labored to keep slaves from forging such communities.
 In the wake of the Stono Rebellion, South Carolina passed a new slave code in 1740 called “An Act for the Better Ordering and Governing of Negroes and Other Slaves in the Province”, also known as the Negro Act of 1740.
 This law imposed new limits on slaves’ behavior, prohibiting slaves from assembling, growing their own food, learning to write, and traveling freely.

-Eighteenth-century New York City contained many different ethnic groups, and conflicts among them created strain.
-One in five New Yorkers was a slave, and tensions ran high between slaves and the free population, especially in the aftermath of the Stono Rebellion.
-These tensions exploded in 1741 when the city’s whites spread rumors that several suspicious fires were the early stages of a massive revolt in which slaves would murder whites, burn the city, and take over the colony.
+In 1741, New York City authorities believed they had uncovered another planned rebellion by enslaved Africans and poor Black and white men.
+Tensions between property-owners and both slaves and the poor white population exploded when the city’s wealthier whites spread rumors that several suspicious fires were the early stages of a massive revolt in which slaves and poor free New Yorkers would murder whites, burn the city, and take over the colony.
 The Stono Rebellion was a recent memory, and throughout British America fears of similar incidents were still fresh.
-Searching for solutions, and convinced slaves were the principal danger, nervous British authorities interrogated almost two hundred slaves accused of conspiracy.
+Searching for solutions, and convinced slaves were the principal danger, alarmed British authorities violently interrogated almost two hundred slaves accused of conspiracy.
 After a quick series of trials at City Hall, the government executed seventeen New Yorkers.
 Thirteen black men were publicly burned at the stake, while the others (including four whites) were hanged.
+Six people killed themselves to avoid being burned alive.
 Seventy slaves were sold to the West Indies.
 Little evidence exists to prove that the elaborate conspiracy white New Yorkers imagined actually existed.

 British Americans’ reliance on indentured servitude and slavery to meet the demand for colonial labor helped create a wealthy colonial class in the Chesapeake tobacco colonies and elsewhere.
 The British-American gentry modeled themselves on the English aristocracy, who embodied the ideals of refinement and gentility.
 They built elaborate mansions to advertise their status and power.
 William Byrd II of Westover, Virginia, exemplifies the colonial gentry; a wealthy planter and slaveholder, he is known for founding Richmond and for his diaries documenting the life of a gentleman planter.